wachtel1/tra.py/README.md

 - Microsoft Translator API (requires an API key)

 ## Plans:
+- [ ] Test and release for Linux.
+- [ ] Test and release for Mac OS.
-- Add Google Translate API.
+- [ ] Add Google Translate API.
-- Make the path to store the configuration file customizable.
+- [ ] Make the path to store the configuration file customizable.
-- Check the specified languages format and warn user that the language was not found.
+- [ ] Add check for languages and warn user if the language was not found.

 ## How to use
 Type / to open the cheatsheet.